The beautiful seaside Constanta, Romania, was a cruise port on the Black Sea cruise I took with Princess Cruise Lines.

 Next, we visited the Grand Mosque of Constanta, formerly Carlos I Mosque, that only allows women when services are not going on.
 The mosque was decorated with patterned tiles and bright carpets.
-This was my first time visiting a mosque so I really did not know what to expect.
+This was my first time visiting a mosque, so I did not know what to expect.

 Ancient City of Histria

-A visually appealing contemporary history museum at Histria displays some of the uncovered artifacts as well as offers an on-site restaurant.
-Abundant fruit trees were on the property and we were allowed to pluck the fruits right from the trees.
-One piece was a sweet, juicy fruit that Christina could not properly translate, a cross between a big cherry and plum.
+A visually appealing contemporary history museum at Histria displays some of the uncovered artifacts and offers an on-site restaurant.
+Abundant fruit trees were on the property, and we were allowed to pluck the fruits right from the trees.
+A piece of sweet, juicy fruit that Christina could not correctly translate was a cross between a big cherry and plum.
 It was beautiful and delicious.

 Wine Tasting at Murfatlar

 Murfatlar is a showplace decorated with massive amounts of beautiful marble and offers an interesting wine museum.
-A representative from the winery came with us to for lunch afterward to give us a wine demonstration and sampling.
+A winery representative came with us for lunch afterward to give us a wine demonstration and sampling.

 Our tour group arrived at a restaurant whose name I could not pronounce.
-It had outdoor picnic tables that were beautifully set up for us.
+It had a beautifully set outdoor picnic table for our wine tasting.
 During the demo, we sampled five wines: Rose, one similar to Moscato, Sauvignon Blanc, a sweet red, and a Cabernet Sauvignon.
-The consensus of the group was that we did not care much for the wines offered as we were all mostly used to California wines.
-Our host did a nice job of explaining the wines, their popularity, history, and how they are produced.
+The group’s consensus was that we did not care much for the wines offered, as we were all mostly used to California wines.
+Our host did an excellent job explaining the wines’ popularity, history, and how they are produced.

 Pitchers of red and white house wines were available to enjoy with our meal.
-We actually liked these better than the wines showcased earlier.
-After all this drinking and eating, our group loosened up and we had a blast!
-The restaurant did a wonderful job serving us and taking care of our needs.
+We liked these better than the wines showcased earlier.
+After all this drinking and eating, our group loosened up, and we had a blast!
+The restaurant did a fantastic job serving us and taking care of our needs.

 Chalk It Up To A Successful Cruise Excursion